stemlaur/stemlaur.github.io/blog/_posts/2021/03/2021-03-30-tech-hibern-hate.md

 ### Stop using SQL generated id

-Whenever possible, you should align-up your entities "primary keys" with the business concept of identity.
+Whenever possible, you should align-up your entities "functional keys" with the business concept of identity.

-A `User` can be considered unique in one context by its *email address*, or by its *social security number*
+A `User` can be considered unique in one context by its *email address*, or by its *social security number* (note: it does not mean that the primary key should be one of them, but the domain model entity should have a clear identity).

 Anyway, because your domain model would be bound to your database model with hibernate, think it as a good opportunity for your new entity to own a business identifier instead of a technical auto-generated id.

-If this is impossible (for example, a *bank account* does not have a functional identifier), prefer using string type instead of numerical IDs.
+If this is impossible (for example, a *bank account* does not have a functional identifier), prefer using string type (for example, an UUID) instead of numerical IDs.

-It is easier to adapt and migrate string that numerical values, plus, having incremental IDs, expose you to having those leaked through the interface, in URLs, and it would allow _hackers_ to guess them.
+It is easier to adapt and migrate string than numerical values, plus, having incremental IDs, expose you to having those leaked through the interface, in URLs, and it would allow _hackers_ to guess them.

 ### Rename your JPA Repositories to JPA DAOs